big-mond/NoteIt-Web-App/README.md

 # NoteIt-Website
-A blog like website created with Python, HTML, Bootstrap 5, and Flask.
+A blog like website created with Python, HTML, Flask, and Bootstrap 5.